Schools release COVID numbers in Richmond, Columbia counties

 - Tobacco Road, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees

 - W.S.
-Hornsby, 4 positive students, 38 quarantined students, 0 positive employees, 2 quarantined employees
+Hornsby, 1 positive student, 24 quarantined students, 0 positive employees, 0 quarantined employees

 - Warren Road, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees

-- Wheeless Road, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees
+- Wheeless Road, 0 positive students, 1 quarantined student, 0 positive employees, 0 quarantined employees

-- Wilkinson Gardens, 0 positive students, 0 quarantined students, 0 positive employees, 1 quarantined employee
+- Wilkinson Gardens, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees

-- Willis Foreman, 1 positive student, 4 quarantined students, 0 positive employees, 0 quarantined employees
+- Willis Foreman, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees

 K-8 SCHOOLS

-- Belair K-8, 0 positive students, 1 quarantined student, 0 positive employees, 2 quarantined employees
+- Belair K-8, 1 positive student, 3 quarantined students, 0 positive employees, 0 quarantined employees

 - C.T.
-Walker, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees
+Walker, 1 positive student, 1 quarantined student, 0 positive employees, 0 quarantined employees

-- Freedom Park, 1 positive student, 6 quarantined students, 0 positive employees, 1 quarantined employee
+- Freedom Park, 1 positive student, 5 quarantined students, 1 positive employee, 1 quarantined employee

 MIDDLE SCHOOLS

-- Glenn Hills, 0 positive students, 0 quarantined students, 0 positive employees, 2 quarantined employees

-- Hephzibah, 1 positive student, 2 quarantined students, 0 positive employees, 0 quarantined employees
+- Hephzibah, 0 positive students, 2 quarantined students, 0 positive employees, 0 quarantined employees

-- Hornsby, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees
+- Hornsby Middle, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees

-- Langford, 1 positive student, 17 quarantined students, 0 positive employees, 0 quarantined employees
+- Langford, 0 positive students, 14 quarantined students, 0 positive employees, 0 quarantined employees

-- Murphey, 1 positive student, 6 quarantined students, 0 positive employees, 0 quarantined employees
+- Murphey, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees

-- Pine Hill, 2 positive students, 8 quarantined students, 0 positive employees, 0 quarantined employees
+- Pine Hill, 0 positive students, 1 quarantined student, 0 positive employees, 0 quarantined employees

-- Spirit Creek, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees

 - Tutt, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees